pityhero233/rustybot/README.md

 # rustybot
 IRC bot in rust to help with blackberry daily needs.
-This app is intended to run on a Raspberry Pi.
+This app is intended to be ran on a Raspberry Pi.

 ## Done
 * Connect to IRC
 * Query LTA for realtime bus arrival
-* Todo items that sync to raspberry pi
+* Sync todo item to raspberry pi

 ## TODO
+* New features: Weather auto alert, RSS feed bridging, Wolfram Alpha computing, remote note retrieval
+* Integrate with org-agenda
 * Security: IRC channel password lock, TLS
 * Availibility: Auto reconnect after connection lost
-* New features: Weather auto alert, RSS feed bridging, Wolfram Alpha computing, remote note retrieval etc.